 Figure out where you will go, when, where you’ll park, and any other little details.

 Meditate the week before / become a Yogi bear

-I know this sounds odd you guys, but it works.
+I know this sounds odd, but it works.
 If you can meditate for 15-20 minutes twice a day for at least a week before the exam, you can help reduce your anxiety threshold and get yourself in a better frame of mind.
 Yoga and meditation are a great combo… especially after you sit and stare at a computer for longer periods of time, answering practice test questions.